justmedusty/CantStopTheSignal/README.md

 # cantstopthesignal

+# Development Note
+This will be intended to be used through the I2P network and I do plan to make at least some pluggable values such as MOTD, website name etc so others can use my work to host their own personal forum websites in a safe, secure manner.
+I2P is ideal for this due to the architecture of the network protocol itself, Tor CAN be used however without TLS the final node will see the plaintext, now will they know what it's for if it's just a random username and password?
+Probably not, but if anything in there is identifiable or you use your name or something you use elsewhere along with a password you use elsewhere, that is no-bueno.

 This project was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: